nucypher/nucypher/docs/source/pre_application/node_requirements.rst

 satisfies the requirements listed above.

 The above requirements only apply if you intend to run a node yourself.
-Alternatively, a staking provider can run a node on your behalf.
+Alternatively, a :ref:`staking provider<node-providers>` can run a node on your behalf.

 PRE Node Configuration Requirements